Akuli/oomph/README.md

 - default values of arguments
 - string methods
     - reverse
+        - actually this sucks, nobody needs it irl
     - find occurrence of substring
         - last occurrence
         - all occurrences
         - only occurrence, failing if multiple are found
+        - same for lists?
     - upper and lower (need unicode lib?)
 - should `self` be a keyword?
 - chained equalities `a == b == c`